madnanrizqu/madnanrizqu/README.md

 # Hi I'm Adnan 👋

-Adnan is a Software Engineer, Frontend with 5 years of experience across various company environments, from startups to leading Southeast Asian tech companies.
-He specializes in frontend and full-stack development, particularly with React.js, Next.js, Node.js/Express.js, and TypeScript, focusing on building performant web applications and establishing engineering best practices.
-With a Bachelor's in Informatics and currently pursuing a Master's in Computer Science, he also contributes to the tech community through mentoring, leading team learning sessions, and speaking engagements.
+Adnan is an experienced Software Engineer with 5+ years in frontend and full-stack development, having contributed to diverse environments from agile startups to leading Southeast Asian tech giants like Grab.
+Currently deepening his expertise with a Master's Degree in Computer Science, he specializes in maintaining software engineering quality and crafting high-performant web applications using technologies such as React.js, Next.js, Node.js/Express.js, and TypeScript.

+His focus extends beyond just code; Adnan is passionate about fostering growth within the tech community.
+This includes mentoring aspiring developers, leading team learning initiatives, and sharing insights through speaking engagements.

 View my complete profile [madnanrizqu.com](madnanrizqu.com)